 - Find a remote job or ask your employer to work remotely

-If you want to know more, go to step 1 of my guide on how to become a digital nomad.
+If you want to know more, go to step 1 of my ebook (free!) about how to become a digital nomad.

 I wrote a guide on how to become a location independent freelancer.

 You have your location independent job, maybe even a steady income, and/or enough savings to live the first year or so; it’s time to jump.
 You are probably wondering – at least, we did! – how you’re going to manage to work.
 You have no office to go to, but your kids will be around 24/7.
 In this section, I will explain some important factors about work-life balance on the road.

 First of all, you need to accept that you’re not a tourist while traveling.
 You are full-timers and that is something totally different than going on a trip for a few weeks.
 Your pace will be slow.
 Really slow.
 This is necessary to keep up with a daily routine in which your children can flourish.
 You (and your partner) need time to work, to roadschool the kids and to keep your household running which is very much similar to running one in a house.
 Even though, when living in a trailer or RV there is less cleaning to do.
 And if you are staying in Airbnb’s or hotels, the cleaning is almost zero.
 But still, there is cooking, making lunch, washing clothes, wiping bottoms and dirty hands and faces, and doing groceries for sure!